-Inheritance Claims for maintenance under the 1975 Act
+• Inheritance Claims under the 1975 Act;

-Professional Negligence claims
+• Professional negligence claims

 Tiffany read law and completed her Legal Practice Course at Northumbria University, achieving a First Class Honours degree.
-Tiffany qualified as a Solicitor in 2010 and joined Hewitsons in November 2017 as an Associate Solicitor, having previously trained and worked for Tollers LLP.
+Tiffany qualified as a Solicitor in 2010 and joined Hewitsons in November 2017 as an Associate Solicitor, having previously trained and worked at Tollers LLP.

 Number of Years Experience